-In March 2008, Volkswagen AG (VW; A-/Stable/A-2) acquired an additional 30.62% of voting power in Scania, increasing its holding to 68.60% of voting power and 37.8% of share capital.
-Closing of the transaction is still awaiting antitrust clearance.
-Subject to expected changes in the board composition that would reflect the new shareholding structure, VW now has effectively taken control of Scania.

-Under our ratings criteria, there is now a close link between the ratings of both parent (VW) and subsidiary (Scania).
+In July 2008, Volkswagen AG (VW; A-/Stable/A-2) acquired an additional 30.62% of voting power in Scania in accordance with an agreement signed in March 2008.
+VW's stake in Scania is now 68.60% in terms of voting rights.
+According to our ratings criteria, there is now a close link between the ratings of the parent (VW) and subsidiary (Scania).
 This is because the degree of affiliation between the two parties is high.
 Even though VW's economic share in Scania is low, VW has enough voting power to influence Scania's business risk profile and, more importantly, its financial risk profile.
 Our view that Scania has effectively become a subsidiary under VW's control is supported by VW's statements about the long-term nature of its investment and its long history as an investor in Scania.
 What's more, other investors are less able to wield control over Scania given the low proportion of voting shares in the hands of minorities.

 Scania is complementary to VW's existing products and brands.
 Therefore, VW's statements that Scania will operate its business independently with no changes at the helm of the company are not sufficient indicators for us to conclude that Scania is completely independent from VW.
-As a consequence, we factor in the relationship with VW into the ratings assessment of Scania though the ratings or VW and Scania are not automatically equated.
+As a consequence, we factor in the relationship with VW into the ratings assessment of Scania, even though the ratings on VW and Scania are not automatically equated.

-Scania's results for the first quarter of 2008 showed a continuation of the strong earnings performance observed over the past two years.
-The group's EBIT margin in the first quarter was 16.4%, compared with 15.9% in the first quarter 2007, 14.4% in full-year 2007, and 12.4% in the year 2006.
+Scania's results for the first half of 2008 showed a continuation of the strong earnings performance observed over the past two years.
+The group's EBIT margin in the first half was 16.6%, compared with 14.7% in the first half of 2007, 14.4% in full-year 2007, and 12.4% in the year 2006.

 Scania continues to benefit from high capacity utilization as a result of increased production volumes, a favorable pricing environment, and increasing high-margin service revenues.
-EBIT in industrial operations was 15.6% in the first quarter 2008 versus 15.2% in the comparable period, 13.8% in the year 2007, and 11.7% in the year 2006.
+EBIT in industrial operations was 16.6% in the first half of 2008, versus 14.7% in the comparable period, 13.8% in the year 2007, and 11.7% in the year 2006.